FollyMaddy/Philips-P2000-Emulation/README.md

 In some basic you find ~ (tilde) or { ("opening bracket").

-These are probably mistakes as the p2000 doesn't have these keys.
+These are probably mistakes as the p2000 doesn't have these keys or these they represent other ASCII values that are p2000 specific.

 Sadly the keys / (slash) and ? (question) don't work correctly.